 There are actually many types of beans and lentils.
 However, we are going to go over the five most common types which include brown, red, green, yellow and black lentils.

-These can be added to many different types of dishes include salads, soups, purees and stews to name a few.
+If you're wondering how to cook lentils, these can be added to many different types of dishes include salads, soups, purees, and stews to name a few.

 - Brown Lentils (Sabut Masoor)